We currently have an exciting range of vacancies available for newly qualifying nurses across various services within NLFT.

 We are looking for applications from enthusiastic, highly motivated newly qualified nurses with a desire to develop and progress in their careers.

-We employ staff in both inpatient and community settings across a variety of areas including:
+Opportunity to Gain Experience in a Wide Range of clinical settings.
+We employ staff in both inpatient and community settings across a variety of areas including the below and more:

 * Prison Services